 The pupil entered the room not knowing what to expect.

+As he motioned through the hallway, a girl standing next the classroom door slowed his pace and belied his stance.
+Not knowing what to make of the mutual hesitancy, he wondered past her into the room brimming with seats.
 Upon sitting in one of the seats which lined the rows nestled in front of the chalkboard, the person sitting next to him offered a smile, his name, and a handshake.
-In that gesture, he delighted in the thought that perhaps this day and others to follow would reflect the familiar ones of his earlier school romps.
+In that gesture, he delighted in the thought that perhaps this day and others to follow would reflect the familiar ones of his earlier school romps, including those two that hovered about diligently.
 The unsuspecting pair continued the precarious dialogue.
-As the room filled with strangers, an even heavier cloud of precaution hung aloft as the professor eased toward the center of the room, leveled his vestments on the table and flipped through the portfolio of lessons.
+As the room filled with strangers, an even heavier cloud of precaution hung aloft as the professor eased toward the center of the room, leveled his vestments on the table and sorted through the portfolio of lessons.

-Introducing himself as the professor was the most enduring part of the thicket of knowledge that would gradually spring forth and not relent until the conclusion of the course weeks away.
-The only motivation to stay and absorb the veering waves of introspection and skepticism, was indeed, the friend that sat waiting on the first day.
+Introducing himself as the professor was the most palpable part of the thicket of knowledge that would gradually spring forth and not relent until the conclusion of the course weeks away.
+The only motivation to stay and absorb the veering waves of introspection and skepticism was, indeed, the friend that sat waiting on the first day.
 The other students hesitantly exchanged their speculation as it emerged from the philosophical tirade levied by the professor.
 “No, all is not what it seems,” alleged the philosopher amid the sea of eyes.
-“The universe is immense and the human mind, though infinitely equipped to grasp it, can only absorb a mere patchwork of such magnitude,” he inured.
+“The universe is immense and the human mind, though infinitely equipped to surmise, can only absorb a mere patchwork of such magnitude,” he inured.

 He raced to the library or cowered into his dormitory.
 Feeling, in his feverish condition, that the textbooks would reveal the answers and invoke the wherewithal to withstand the professor’s wit.
 But, the hours spent in the library were no match for the weekly barrage of contemplation orchestrated by the man so confidently poised against the audience of feeble minds.